cwendorf/EASI/B-TutorialExamples/OneWay/OneWay-Data-Example.md

 Contrast 4.500 1.500 3.001 6.000 0.024
 ```

-If desired, the contrast can be tested against other values if needed.
+If desired, the contrast can be tested against other values.
 ```r
 testContrast(Outcome~Factor,contrast=L1vsOthers,mu=4)
 ```